 What followed was spats with his former bandmate Louis Tomlinson and much-publicised rants criticizing the band's one-dimensional appeal until exactly a year after his departure he released his debut single, Pillowtalk.
 Unashamedly RNB, Zayn's raunchy lyrics about having sex with his partner, the supermodel Gigi Hadid (who also appears in the video), certainly marked a shift change from his days singing about first kisses in One Direction.

-All in all, it was a scintillating debut and has racked up more views on YouTube than any of the One DIreciton videos bar the hit debut smash What Makes You Beautiful.
+All in all, it was a scintillating debut and has racked up more views on YouTube than any of the One DIreciton's videos bar their hit debut smash, What Makes You Beautiful.

 3. Nial Horan- This Town

 While Nial Horan's voice may not be as strong as Styles and Malik's, he had the kudos of being the only member able to play an instrument, and he regularly played the guitar towards the latter stages of the band's touring.
 That said, being able to come across as a respected singer-songwriter is a tall order when re-inventing yourself after years of being known as the Blonde One From 1D, but with his debut solo offering, he almost pulled it off.

 This Town, which was released in September, was a good attempt at writing a love letter to his humble beginnings in the small Irish town of Mullingar and his voice was better than I expected it to be.
 Unfortunately, the song was relatively ephemeral because it was pretty boring, with only 37m YouTube views since its upload in September, though his new offering Slow Hands is better.

 4. Steve Aoki & Louis Tomlinson- Just Hold On

 Louis Tomlinson was the least talented member of One Direction because his singing was nowhere near good enough yet he still managed to ride the gravy train and end up £40m richer.